Types of Personal Injuries

 Pure Comparative Negligence

 California follows the pure comparative negligence rule, which means that even if you are found partially responsible for your personal injury you are still eligible to recover financial damages linked to your injury.
-The amount you receive will be deducted by the amount of responsibility given to you.
+The amount you receive will be deducted from the amount of responsibility given to you.
 If your damages equal $100,000 and you are found 10 percent responsible for your injury, you will receive $90,000.

 How Much Time Do I Have to File a Personal Injury Lawsuit?